MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 # Spring 2024 MLOps Team Project: Diabetes-Predictor

 ## Team Members
-Herny deBuchananne
+Henry deBuchananne
 Matthew Soria
 Allan Guan

 ## Project Description
 Diabetes is a significant health concern in the United States, affecting millions of individuals.
 According to the latest statistics, about 37.3 million Americans, or 11.3% of the population, are living with diabetes.
 This condition, which can lead to severe health complications such as heart disease, kidney failure, and blindness, is also a major cause of disability and mortality.
 The cost of managing diabetes is substantial, with billions spent each year on healthcare services, medications, and lost productivity.
 Efforts to improve diabetes management and prevention are crucial in addressing this public health issue .